 - NYSAND AME

-- Albany Medical Center Hospital Neonatal Intensive Care Unit
+- Albany Medical Center Hospital Neonatal Intensive Care Unit (NICU) tour

-- New York State Capital
+- Lobbying at the New York State Capitol

 - Invited Speakers on